yasser3434/portfolio/README.md

 This project is a web application designed to convert natural language text into SQL queries using a fine-tuned OpenAI GPT model.
 Here are the most important steps of the project :<br>
   **Model FineTuning**: Fine-Tuning GPT-3.5 on Custom Dataset with sql queries.<br>
   **API Integration**: Utilizes a fine-tuned OpenAI GPT model through an API.<br>
-  **Cloud Storage**: Stores session data and user queries securely in the cloud using AWS services.<br>
+  **Cloud Storage**: Stores session data and user queries securely in the cloud using AWS.<br>
   **Reinforcement Learning**: Implements deep reinforcement learning to refine and improve the model based on user interactions and feedback.<br>
   **Generative Prompt Engineering**: Evaluates prompt results with zero shot and few shot pormpting.
   **Retrieval Augmented Generation**: evaluates performance with a RAG **CI/CD Integration**

-  - **Technologies Used:** AWS Services - Boto3 - Flask - Pandas - OpenAI API for accessing the GPT model
+  - **Technologies Used:** AWS - Boto3 - Flask - Pandas - OpenAI API for accessing the GPT model

 ### [Energy Tracker](https://github.com/yasser3434/energy)